Skip to main content

 Switzerland’s main partners in Serbia are:

-• Local authorities: ministries, city and municipal authorities, national local government association;
+• Local authorities: ministries, city and municipal authorities, national local government association, Swiss and local non-governmental organisations (NGO);

 Stories